Flow Measurement Center (FMC) –

 As with other components in a gas turbine engine, a turbine blade is formed as a hollow airfoil that is cooled both internally and externally.
 The coolant used for this purpose is extracted from the compressor, resulting in a reduction in the thermal efficiency for the engine.
 As such, the amount of coolant extracted is minimized by design and its mass becomes a major design characteristic for the turbine blade.
 Internal cooling is accomplished by injecting the coolant inside the blade where heat is extracted from the inner airfoil surface.
 In addition, jet impingement, turbulator and pin fin cooling are used to further extract heat from the inner airfoil.
 External cooling, known in the industry as film cooling, injects coolant onto the outer airfoil surface at desired locations along the airfoil.
 If a minimum amount of coolant is not present, the blade’s lifespan will be shorter than its intended design.

 Most production flow measurements are performed using “cold” air to simulate the coolant in the engine.
 Accurate airflow measurements are critical to verifying the maximum and minimum mass rate of airflow conforms to its design.
-Meyer Tool has been developing and building accurate and automated airflow measurement systems since 1979.
+Meyer has been developing and building accurate and automated airflow measurement systems since 1979.
 In 2001 the Flow Measurement Center (FMC) was tasked with the business of airflow measurement.
 FMC now offers other businesses the opportunity to purchase our production proven and state of the art airflow measurement systems.
 FMC is located in Cincinnati, Ohio, but also have a Service Center in Poland.
-Currently Meyer Tool has over 100 such systems throughout the world at its corporate, satellite facilities and external Customers.
+Currently Meyer has over 100 such systems throughout the world at its corporate, satellite facilities and external Customers.
 The FMC laboratory is capable of measuring the mass rate of airflow from 0.00004 to 1.5 mass pounds per second (lbm/sec) with uncertainties (k=2) less than ±0.4 percent of the reported flow rate.
 All airflow measurements performed by FMC laboratory are traceable to the International System of Units (SI) through an unbroken chain of comparisons to a National Metrology Institute, such as the U.S. National Institute of Standards and Technology (NIST), or the International Bureau of Weights and Measures.
-FMC is accredited to ISO/IEC 17025, the “General requirements for the competence of testing and calibration laboratories” by the accreditation body A2LA for airflow measurements, within our accredited scope, which can be found on A2LA’s website.
+FMC is accredited to ISO/IEC 17025, the “General requirements for the competence of testing and calibration laboratories” by the accreditation body A2LA for airflow measurements, within our accredited scope, which can be found on A2LA’s website (Certificate No. 3479.01).
 FMC is also registered to ISO 9001, AS9100 and Nadcap AC7130/5.
 FMC has performed satisfactory airflow proficiency tests directly with NIST over the years to ensure FMC’s stated measurement uncertainty is valid.

 Other gas turbine components, such as vane ring nozzles and fuel nozzles, need the flow area measured of features.
 FMC’s airflow measurement systems can just as easily be used to measure the effective flow area of these components.